featherbear/featherbear.github.io/blog/__hugo/content/post/church-livestreaming-getting-started.md

 ## Internet Connection

-The quality of your internet connection will affect the quality of the video that you can stream.
+The bandwidth of your internet connection will affect the quality of the video that you can stream.

 |Quality|Bandwidth|
 |:-----:|--------:|